Are you dreaming of island life? You are not alone!

 Even paid tickets are sometimes “forgotten” by DTOP and will remain with your vehicle.
 These tickets will need to be paid (re-paid or prove that you already paid) before DTOP will issue a new Marbete registration and sticker.

-The vehicle owner can verify registration and any outstanding tickets on the DTOP website.
+The vehicle owner can verify registration and any outstanding tickets on the DTOP website or download the CESCO app for verifying tickets, paying fines, and getting your car registration form.

 Buying a car private party involves a trip to the CESCO office.
 Both buyer and seller need to show identification, bring the vehicle title, and current year registration document.
 Both parties show identification (CESCO office will take a copy of both licenses and confirm your identity), and both parties sign the title.
 Then go to another office to buy the stamp (really it is a sticker) for $17 or $21 if purchased from the lawyers office.
 Back to the CESCO to present the stamp and transfer the title.
 When complete the new vehicle owner has a clean title for the vehicle and the sale is complete.
 This can take as little as 30 minutes (especially if you have a senior citizen as buyer or seller, they get priority through the lines), or this can take several hours.